House of Lords Appointments Commission

-The House of Lords Appointments Commission is an independent advisory non-departmental public body in the United Kingdom.
-It has two roles:

-to recommend at least two people a year for appointment as non-party-political life peers who sit on the crossbenches;

-to vet for propriety most other nominations for membership of the House of Lords, including those nominated by the UK political parties, nominations put forward by the Prime Minister for ministerial appointment in the House of Lords, for public service, and nominations in the Honours lists (including Resignation and Dissolution).
+The House of Lords Appointments Commission (HOLAC) is an independent advisory non-departmental public body in the United Kingdom with oversight of some aspects of the Peerage of the United Kingdom.
+It has two roles: to recommend at least two people a year for appointment as non-party-political life peers who sit on the crossbenches; and to vet for propriety most other nominations for membership of the House of Lords, including those nominated by the UK political parties, nominations put forward by the Prime Minister for ministerial appointment in the House of Lords, for public service, and nominations in the honours lists (including resignation and dissolution honours lists).

-The Commission does not vet for propriety the appointments of the Bishops or Archbishops or the 92 hereditary peers who still sit in the House of Lords.
+The commission does not vet for propriety the appointments of Lords Spiritual (Church of England bishops), or the excepted hereditary peers who sit in the House of Lords by virtue of the House of Lords Act 1999.

-The Commission was established in May 2000 to assist the transitional arrangements for reform of the House of Lords.
-The role of the Prime Minister in making non-partisan recommendations to the King for creation of life peerages was partially transferred to the Commission, in order to ensure greater transparency in the process.
+The commission was established in May 2000 to assist the transitional arrangements for reform of the House of Lords.
+The role of the prime minister in making non-partisan recommendations to the monarch for creation of life peerages was partially transferred to the commission, in order to ensure greater transparency in the process.
 It was also given oversight of all other appointments to the Lords, including partisan nominations.